2025 Audi Q4 e-tron: NHTSA Safety Rating & Pricing

-Among mid-range SUVs, the 2025 Audi Q4 e-tron grades at for fuel cost.
-NHTSA has 1 recall campaign on file, fewer than the 1.8 average for SUVs.
+Among mid-range SUVs, the 2025 Audi Q4 e-tron scores well for safety.
+NHTSA has 1 recall campaign on file, fewer than the 1.7 average for SUVs.

 - Starting MSRP